wultra/powerauth-mobile-sdk/docs/PowerAuth-SDK-for-Android.md

 The method variant with `SecureData` is intended for cases where the activation uses external biometric key.
 Provided `SecureData` will replace the biometric key during the protocol upgrade.
-If external biometric key is not used, this method variant has same behavior as the the variant without `PowerAuthBiometricPrompt` or `SecureData`.
+If external biometric key is not used, this method variant has same behavior as the method variant without `PowerAuthBiometricPrompt` or `SecureData`.

 The variant without `PowerAuthBiometricPrompt` or `SecureData` performs the